alexa/alexa-auto-sdk/aacs/android/service/README.md

   }
 }
 ```
 >**Note**: If Custom Domain module is enabled, you must provide a valid `aacs.customDomain` configuration to configure the engine with your custom interfaces.
-Otherwise, the engine will fail to start.
-See [Required Engine Configuration](../../../modules/custom-domain/README.md#required-engine-configuration) for Custom Domain module.
+Otherwise, the Engine will fail to start.
+See the `Custom Domain` module documentation for the required configuration.

-- `Authorization` and `CBL` cannot be enabled at the same time.
-CBL module is deprecated in version 3.1, your application should use the Authorization
+- CBL interface is deprecated in version 3.1, your application should use the Authorization interface instead for both alexa:cbl and alexa:auth_provider services.

-modules instead.
-To disable `CBL`, add the following configuration to `aacs.modules` in the configuration file:
+If you want to disable CBL module  add the following configuration to `aacs.modules` in the configuration file:
 ```
 "aacs.cbl": {
   "CBL": {